 You’ll never know the answer to those questions until the decision is actually made.
+It takes true leadership skills to make that decision.
 Dwelling on infinite possibilities is paralysis by analysis.
 You could spend day after day contemplating option after option, but you’ll never know what’s right until you execute.
 If it turns out you made the wrong decision (and at some point you will make a wrong decision, because we all do), then guess what?
 You now have a new opportunity to lead in a different direction with a new decision that will keep you moving forward.
 Had you not decided on anything, you’d still be stagnant with no momentum, no new knowledge and no change.
+Though you can use these four rules to making a good decision, you’ll never truly know if it was the best one – and that’s okay.
 So when you’re put in charge, take command.
-Good leadership skills are about being able to take the reigns when necessary, even if you’re unsure of what the outcome may be.
+Effective leadership skills are about being able to take the reins when necessary, even if you’re unsure of what the outcome may be.

 Have you ever said the words, “I don’t have time” or “I don’t know the right people to do that” or “I don’t have enough money to make that happen?”
 Then you’re not utilizing all of the resources at your disposal.
-It’s not about the amount of resources you have, it’s about how resourceful you can be – even when you have nothing.
-The best and the brightest leaders the world has ever seen have one major thing in common: They’re all resourceful.
-And there is no greater resource than resourcefulness.
-Of all the qualities of a good leader to cultivate, learning to be resourceful with what’s available to you will enable you to go far in life.
+When you master leadership skills like owning your own time and developing the right team of people, you show resourcefulness.

-What did Jobs do?
-What leadership qualities did he tap into?
+What did Steve Jobs do?
+What leadership skills did he tap into?

-If you’ve set your goals, honed your focus and are taking massive action and getting better and better at executing, then there’s only one leadership quality you need to get whatever you want: Grace.
-Whether you think of grace as God, the universe, luck or something else, it doesn’t matter – the point is that your grace gives you a reason, a purpose, to keep doing what you’re doing.
+If you’ve set your goals, honed your focus and are taking massive action and getting better and better at executing, then there’s only one leadership skill you need to get whatever you want: grace.
+Whether you think of grace as God, the universe, luck or something else, it doesn’t matter – the point is that your grace gives you a reason and a purpose to keep doing what you’re doing.

-The best leaders in history are those that are purpose-driven.
-They’re doing what they’re doing in order to serve something greater than themselves – whether it’s the planet, their family or a higher calling.
+Those with this set of leadership skills are doing what they’re doing in order to serve something greater than themselves – whether it’s the planet, their family or a higher calling.
 They know what they believe and they follow those beliefs with laser-sharp focus.